FAIMS/burial-mounds-web/README.md

 # Preprocessing
 Before auto generating record pages, ensure your data is well-formed for minimal hassle.
 A record should have a column that contains the unique identifer for that record.

-## Unique Identifers
+## Images on google drive
+There are requirements to use the provided `google_drive.py` Python script to link the image to its record.
+Please ensure that the id of the record is appended in the name of the image.
 To use the `google_drive.py`, the unique identifier should be uniform in length.

 # Customization
 Before auto generating record pages, the user can customize the site.
 This section will discuss some customisations available to the user